 Women in Cardiology

-Welcome!
 We are an organization of physicians from the Division of Cardiovascular Medicine (Department of Medicine) and the Division of Cardiovascular Surgery (Department of Surgery) focused on issues and challenges unique to women in cardiovascular-related fields.
-The group is co-chaired by Cardiovascular (CV) Medicine faculty members Angela Taylor, MD, and Jamie Kennedy, MD, with Cardiology Fellow Mary Shields, MD, serving as the fellows’ chair.
+The group is co-chaired by Cardiovascular (CV) Medicine faculty member Angela Taylor, MD, with Cardiology Fellow Mary Shields, MD, serving as the fellows’ chair.

 The group meets monthly to discuss clinical, research and professional issues; over time it has broadened to include women cardiologists in the Charlottesville area and beyond.
 We are also actively involved in community health programs, such as UVA Club Red.

 Our focus on professional education and development includes a journal club and sponsorship of speakers in the Cardiology Grand Rounds series.

 We welcome your participation.
 To find out more, contact: